-In November of 1990, the Student Right to Know Act was signed into law.
+In November of 1990 the Student Right to Know Act was signed into law.
 The Act mandates that institutions of higher education report and make available to both current and prospective students and employees the occurrences of specific crimes on campus.
 In addition to the number of reported specified crimes, the institution must report the number of arrests for liquor violations, drug-abuse violations, and weapon violations.
-The report is available at https://www.dawson.edu/about/campussecurity.html/title/annual-campus-security-and-firesafety-report, through the Vice President of Academic and Student Affairs and the EEO Office.
+The report is available at www.dawson.edu, through the Vice President of Academic and Student Affairs and the EEO Office, Room 131A.